shiomachisoft/pico_usb_ble_hid_bridge/README.md

 ### 3.1.
 Features
 - Recognized as a standard BLE HID device by PCs, tablets, and smartphones.
-- In principle, there are no restrictions on the types of connectable USB HID devices; it supports various devices such as keyboards, mice, and gamepads.
+- Generally, there are no restrictions on the types of connectable USB HID devices; it supports various devices such as keyboards, mice, and gamepads.

 ### 3.2.
 Limitations
 - Please set your gamepad to "DirectInput" mode.
 "XInput" mode is not supported.